 What Quality Is Apple Music Web Player?
 Is It Lossless?

-Previously, the native Music app and iTunes play songs at 256kbps by fault, so it’s likely that the web player streams them at 128kbps, or even lower.
-But now the updated web player can play songs at 256kbps.
+Previously, the native Music app and iTunes play songs at 256kbps by default, so it’s likely that the web player streams them at 128kbps, or even lower.

 Does the Apple Music Web Player Allow You to See Song Lyrics?